elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 |> Enum.to_list()
 ```

 For the word counting problem with a fixed data, early experiments show a linear increase in performance with a fixed overhead of 20%.
 In other words, a dataset that takes 60s with a single core, takes 36s on a machine with 2 cores and 18s in one with four cores.
-All of those gains by simply moving your computations from stream to flow.
+All of those gains by simply moving your computations from streams to flow.
 We plan to benchmark on machines with over 40 cores in the short term.

 If you are interested in `GenStage.Flow`, [we have written some documentation based on the prototypes we have built so far](https://hexdocs.pm/gen_stage/Experimental.GenStage.Flow.html).
 The code itself is coming in future GenStage releases.
 We will also have to consider how the `GenStage.Flow` API mirrors the functions in `Enum` and `Stream` to make the path from eager to concurrent clearer.